 Unfortunately, major formula companies, including Abbot Laboratories (the makers of Similac) and Mead Johnson (the makers of Enfamil), continue to heavily market their infant formulas as the ideal solution for infants, including vulnerable premature infants.

 Did your child suffer NEC after using Similac, Enfamil, or another cow’s milk-based formula?
-Contact Nicolet Law Accident & Injury Lawyers today to learn more about your rights.
+Contact a Minnesota NEC Lawsuit Lawyer at Nicolet Law Accident & Injury Lawyers today to learn more about your rights.